 Rochester Art Gallery features a changing programme of exciting contemporary visual art.

-It is free to visit the gallery but you may need to buy tickets for some workshops.
-Find us on Facebook or Instagram.
-Join our e-mailing list for details of exhibition previews, workshops and special events, just click the art gallery option on the list.
+Join our email list for details of exhibition previews, workshops and special events, just click the art gallery option on the list.

 Visit Rochester Art Gallery